Executive Productivity

 The VC's AI Advantage: Automating Deal Flow, LP Updates, and Portfolio Monitoring

 PitchBook’s 2025 Annual US VC Dealmaking Report tracked over 17,000 venture deals closed in 2024.
 Behind every closed deal sit hundreds of passed opportunities that still required screening time.
 Preqin’s 2025 Investor Outlook Survey found that 73% of LPs now expect quarterly reporting as a minimum, up from 58% in 2021.
-The administrative burden on fund operations teams has compounded every year.
+The administrative burden on fund operations teams has compounded every year — and it’s compressing the time partners can spend on actual investing work.

-I’ve deployed OpenClaw agents for VC firms ranging from solo GPs to multi-billion-dollar platforms.
-This is how they’re using them — and why private infrastructure isn’t optional for fund managers.
-For a primer, see our guide to OpenClaw.
-We compare the options in private AI vs cloud AI.
+I’ve deployed OpenClaw agents for VC firms ranging from solo GPs running first funds to multi-billion-dollar platforms.
+This is how they’re using them — and why private infrastructure isn’t optional for fund managers handling LP confidentiality obligations.
+See our guide to OpenClaw for the baseline architecture, and our private AI vs cloud AI analysis for the compliance rationale.

 The volume problem is real.
 According to DocSend’s 2025 Startup Fundraising Research, the average VC spends 2 minutes and 24 seconds reviewing a pitch deck on first pass.
 Bessemer Venture Partners has publicly stated their team reviews over 4,000 inbound opportunities per year.
 Andreessen Horowitz reportedly sees north of 3,000 annually.
-Even a disciplined mid-market firm like Spark Capital or Foundry Group is fielding 1,500 to 2,500 inbound pitches.
+Even a disciplined mid-market firm like Spark Capital or Foundry Group is fielding 1,500 to 2,500 inbound pitches per year.
+Most of those pitches don’t match the fund’s thesis — wrong stage, wrong sector, wrong geography.
+An associate catches this in 90 seconds — but multiply that by 20 decks a day, five days a week, and you’ve burned an entire headcount on pattern matching that a weighted YAML thesis can do consistently.

 The agent uses a weighted thesis configuration.
-Here’s a simplified example for a Series B enterprise infrastructure fund:
+Here’s a simplified example for a Series B enterprise infrastructure fund (this is the exact YAML schema we ship to clients):

 thesis: